Anthony-R-G/ConservationApp/README.md

 Tapping any one cell will transition to a new individual species page with a minimalistic user interface where the animal selected is the main focus.

 ### News Page
 From the initial app screen, there are two tabs on the bottom.
 Selecting the second glyph takes you to a news page.
 This page gets data from [NewsAPI](https://newsapi.org/) with the endpoint specifically tailored for wildlife/animal conservation related news.
+Each cell can be pressed to read the article at its source.
 | Transitioning Between Tabs | Selecting Articles to Read |
 | :------: | :------: |
 |![screen 1](https://media.giphy.com/media/ieaU0z4wACLIYrWIey/giphy.gif) | ![screen 2](https://media.giphy.com/media/IejPdlUw4B2Yj2cfVp/giphy.gif) |